yevgenykuz/.dotfiles/README.rst

 Run install.sh
 --------------
 | Run and select between a full installation for a desktop environment or a minimal installation for a virtual machine.
-| WSL is detected automatically.
+| WSL or MacOS is detected automatically.
 |

 .. code-block:: bash